VirtualBlackWhale/VirtualBlackWhale/README.md

-Even when running you're going one step at time
+Even when running we're only taking one step at time.